-New Brunswick, NJ (population: 52,736) has forty-eight health information management schools within a 100-mile radius of its city center.
-University of Pennsylvania, the highest ranked school in this group with a health information management program, has a total student population of 24,599.
+New Brunswick, NJ (population: 52,736) has forty-five computer networking schools within a 100-mile radius of its city center.
+University of Pennsylvania, the highest ranked school in this group with a computer networking program, has a total student population of 24,599.
 It is the 5th highest ranked school in the USA and the highest in the state of Pennsylvania.
-To learn more about health information management programs in New Brunswick, ratemyprofessors.com has reviews of health information management professors at University of Pennsylvania such as Helene Elting.

-Of the 48 health information management schools with a 100-mile radius of New Brunswick, only 13 have a student population over 10k.
-After taking into account tuition, living expenses, and financial aid, The New School comes out as the most expensive ($39,004/yr) for health information management students, with Camden County College as the lowest, reported at only $3,258/yr.
+Of the 45 computer networking schools with a 100-mile radius of New Brunswick, only 11 have a student population over 10k.
+After taking into account tuition, living expenses, and financial aid, Lincoln Technical Institute comes out as the most expensive ($40,716/yr) for computer networking students, with Raritan Valley Community College as the lowest, reported at only $3,843/yr.

 |Name||State||Population||# of Schools||Avg School Rank||Total Programs||Distance from New Brunswick|